AMP-SCZ/dpanonymize/README.md

   This applies PII removal on all files under the given directory.
 ```
 dpanon.py \
-    --in_dir /path/to/survey/directory \
+    --in_dir /path/to/surveys/directory \
     --out_dir /path/to/PII_removed/directory \
-    --datatype survey
+    --datatype surveys
 ```